 Community Legal Services provides assistance and representation to eligible clients with issues regarding Medicaid and Medicare.
 Each case is analyzed on an individual basis and persons are encouraged to speak with an experienced advocate in order to assess their case.
-Contact our helpline or apply online to see if you qualify.
+Contact our helpline to see if you qualify.

 What is Medicare?